darktable-org/dtdocs/content/contributing/translations-maintenance.md

    `touch po/content.fr-fr.po`
 2. Run the script to populate the PO file:
    `cd tools/ && ./generate-translations.sh --no-translations`

-## Generating translated files

-Do the following steps to generate the website files from a translation.

-1. Generate the translated files:
-   `cd tools/ && ./generate-translations.sh --no-update`.
-2. Check the translation by starting hugo's internal server:
-   `hugo server`
-3. Open a web browser and check the changes.
-The URL is in the output of the `hugo server` command.
-4. Remove the translated files, as we never check them into git:
-   `cd tools/ && ./generate-translations.sh --rm-translations`.

 ## Translating website, epub, and PDF strings